 Our sales and marketing team has broad industry experience in selling branded pharmaceuticals.
-They manage the dedicated hospital and gastroenterology sales forces, which are comprised of 44 sales representatives and district managers, direct our national marketing campaigns and maintain key national account relationships.
-We promote our products to hospitals and office-based physicians across the U.S. and plan to commercialize our products internationally through marketing alliances.
+They manage the dedicated hospital and gastroenterology sales forces, which are comprised of 50 sales representatives and district managers, direct our national marketing campaigns and maintain key national account relationships.
+We promote our products to hospitals and office-based physicians across the U.S. and plan to commercialize our products internationally through marketing

-In January 2007, we converted our hospital sales force, which had previously been contracted to us by Cardinal Health Inc., or Cardinal, to Cumberland employees through our newlyformed, wholly-owned subsidiary, Cumberland Pharma Sales Corp.
-The hospital sales team is comprised of 18 sales representatives and district managers, covering approximately 1,450 hospitals across the U.S. The gastroenterology-focused team, formed in September 2006 with our re-launch of Kristalose, is a field sales force comprised of 26 representatives and district managers and covering approximately 6,400 high prescribers of laxatives.
+In January 2007, we converted our hospital sales force, which had previously been contracted to us by Cardinal Health Inc., or Cardinal, to Cumberland employees through our newly-formed, wholly-owned subsidiary, Cumberland Pharma Sales Corp.
+The hospital sales team is comprised of 22 sales representatives and district managers, covering approximately 1,650 hospitals across the U.S. The gastroenterology-focused team, formed in September 2006 with our re-launch of Kristalose, is a field sales force comprised of 28 representatives and district managers and covering approximately 6,400 high prescribers of laxatives.
 This gastroenterology sales force is contracted to us by Inventiv Commercial Services, LLC, or Inventiv.
 Under our agreement, we pay Inventiv a monthly fee of \$258,482, a portion of which is used to compensate the sales force.
-In addition to this monthly fee, as of November 8, 2007, we have paid Inventiv's consent, to extend the contract for one additional year.
+In addition to this monthly fee, as of January 16, 2008, we have paid Inventiv an aggregate of approximately \$803,000 for bonuses and expenses during the existence of this agreement.
+This agreement terminates in August 2008.
+We have the option, with Inventiv's consent, to extend the contract for one additional year.
 We also have the option to bring this sales force in-house.
 We expect to expand both sales forces significantly over the next several years.